seifsg/gigalixir-web/README.md

     npm run server

-Run this app in development mode
+Run this app in development mode.
+We need HTTPS=true so that the proxy works properly.
+See https://create-react-app.dev/docs/using-https-in-development

-    npm start
+    HTTPS=true npm start

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.